adlnet/xAPI-Spec/xAPI-Data.md

 * The keys of an extensions map MUST be IRIs.
 * An LRS MUST NOT reject a Statement based on the values of the extensions map.
-* Learning Record Producers SHOULD always strive to map as much information as possible into the built-in elements in order to leverage interoperability among Experience API conformant tools.
+* Learning Record Providers SHOULD always strive to map as much information as possible into the built-in elements in order to leverage interoperability among Experience API conformant tools.
 * All extension IRIs SHOULD have controllers.
 * The controller of an IRL extension key SHOULD make a human-readable description of the intended meaning of the extension supported by the IRL accessible at the IRL.

 __Note:__ A Statement defined entirely by its extensions becomes meaningless as no other system can make sense of it.

 <a name="lang-maps"/>